AbbieNgXinYi/Istor-a/README.md

 11) To use Widget Designer, you will need to download the application if not downloaded.

 12) Program Files that has been used for out project can be found under **MVP WD Files** in this GitHub Repository.

+##### Station 3 & 4

+1) The sensors we have in station 3 & 4 are:
+    * 1 Phidget RIFD
+    * Multiple Phidget RFID Tags

+2) The Phidget RFID are connected to the laptop via USB-B to USB-A cable.
+We are using a usb extension in our setup due to the location of where the Phidget interface, Phidget RFID and laptop are placed.

+3) The Phidget RFID is connected to the laptop seperately from the interface.

+4) The Phidget RFID has RFID tags for object selection in our content.
+Each RFID tag is assigned an RFID id.

+5) The RFID reader will read the tag's id and jump to a specific scene (the choice made by the user) and play it.

+6) For the interactivity to work, we will be using an application called **Widget Designer** to program the RFID Reader and Tags.

+7) To use Widget Designer, you will need to download the application if not downloaded.

+8) Program Files that has been used for out project can be found under **MVP WD Files** in this GitHub Repository.

 ---